 Cronulla is the only beach in Sydney you can reach by train.
 A simple 48 minute trip from Central Station on the T4 line and you will arrive just a 3-minute walk from the waterfront.
 With Port Hacking on one side of the tracks and the Pacific Ocean on the other, there is plenty of outdoor beauty to enjoy here.

-Thanks to the November 2019 Walk the Walls Street Art Festival Cronulla is now home to more than 40 murals by some of the city’s best artists.
-The walls are all located in just a few streets, and it’s an excellent chance to see a lot of art in a short walk.
+Thanks to the November 2019 Walk the Walls Street Art Festival Cronulla is now home to over 40 murals by some of the city’s best artists.
+The walls are in just a few streets, and it’s an excellent chance to see a lot of art in a short walk.

 - Greenhills Beach